-Same-day lead paint testing and analysis for homeowners, building owners/managers, contractors, and consultants
+Lead (Pb) paint analysis for homeowners, building owners/managers, contractors, and consultants

 The presence of even a small amount of lead in or around your home, building, or construction site can cause serious health risks and concerns.
-With convenient, same-day lead paint testing, results, and analysis performed by the experts at JSE Labs, you can immediately find out if a health hazard exists and reduce the risk of lead poisoning to you and your family or employees.
+With fast and convenient lead (Pb) paint analysis performed by the experts at JSE Labs, you can immediately find out if a health hazard exists and reduce the risk of lead poisoning to you and your family or employees.

 Reliable, Convenient Results and Analysis

 Sometimes you need results right away.
-That’s why JSE Labs is pleased to offer same-day RUSH results for lead testing and analysis, as well as for asbestos and mold.
-This option allows you to get reliable, accurate results more quickly so you can get back to your residential life or commercial project.
+That’s why JSE Labs is pleased to offer Rush analysis for lead (Pb), as well as for asbestos and mold.
+This option allows you to get reliable, accurate results more quickly so you can get back to your residential or commercial project.

-We are the only lab in the region that provides one-stop shopping for same-day lead, mold, and asbestos testing.
+We are the only lead (Pb) in paint analysis accredited laboratory in the region that provides one-stop shopping for lead, mold, and asbestos testing.
 That means you can submit one sample and get it tested for multiple toxic contaminants at one convenient location.
 For example, you can submit a single sample of painted drywall and have it tested for both lead and asbestos at JSE Labs in one day.

 Results You Can Trust

-JSE Labs is a successful participant in the nationally recognized AIHA ELPAT testing program.
-With experienced analysts and state-of-the-art lab equipment, you can rely on us to provide quality, detailed results in a timely, professional manner.
+JSE Labs has successfully completed the AIHA ELLAP (Environmental Lead Laboratory Accreditation Program).
+With experienced analysts and state-of-the-art lab equipment, you can rely on us to provide accredited, detailed results in a timely, professional manner.
 We pride ourselves in delivering accurate results and friendly customer service to all our clients.

-Submit a Paint Sample and Get Same-Day Results
+Submit a Paint Sample and Get Quick Results

 Are your loved ones or employees at risk?